 Avoid using excessive liquid, as this can seep into the carpet padding and cause further issues.
 Always test the solution in an inconspicuous area before proceeding.

-Proper blotting is critical in preventing blood stains from setting into carpet fibers.
+Proper blotting is critical in preventing blood stains from setting into carpet fibres.
 To effectively remove blood from the carpet, one should avoid common mistakes.

 Here are key tips on how to get it right:

 In summary, effectively removing blood stains from carpet requires a methodical approach, whether dealing with fresh or dried stains.
-Utilizing common household items like cold water, baking soda, or hydrogen peroxide can be effective, while professional techniques offer specialized solutions for stubborn stains.
+Utilising everyday household items like cold water, baking soda, or hydrogen peroxide can be effective, while professional techniques offer specialised solutions for stubborn stains.
 It is essential to avoid mistakes such as using hot water, which can set the stain, or scrubbing too vigorously, which can spread it.
 By following these guidelines, carpets can be restored to their original condition.